Rites of Passage for a Model Railway - 12 : Non-Passenger Vehicles in Passenger Trains

 The starting point:

-There is a wide choice of stock available, from long-wheelbase four-wheeled vans, covered carriage trucks (CCT's) cattle wagons, horse boxes and milk tankers to bogie utility vans and parcels or newspaper stock.
+There is a wide choice of stock available, from long-wheelbase four-wheeled vans, covered carriage trucks (CCT's) cattle wagons, horse boxes and milk tankers to general utility vans (GUV's) and parcels or newspaper stock.

-I shall begin with ready-to-run (r-t-r), Bachmann, Hornby etcetera as with the passenger stock, and work through kits in different scales from 2mm (N-Gauge) to 7mm Finescale, but chiefly 4mm scale body structures, i.e., the standard Double-O format of 4mm bodies on 3.5mm chassis, (EM Gauge and Scalefour conversions can be made from proprietary sources with some technical expertise and manual dexterity that most Double-O modellers can muster in the pursuit of high standards).
+I shall begin with ready-to-run (r-t-r), Bachmann, Hornby etcetera as with the passenger stock, and work through kits in different scales from 2mm (N-Gauge) to 7mm Finescale, but chiefly 4mm scale body structures, i.e., the standard Double-O format of 4mm bodies with 3.5mm wheel gauge and track.
+(EM Gauge and Scalefour conversions can be made using proprietary resources).

 As you probably well know there is a plethora of r-t-r in the shops which the more adventurous 'mess' around with to achieve a more realistic appearance.
 There are no shop-bought models in my collection that I have not at least added scale couplings to.
 If you look at the DOGA web-site (I've added a link below to ease your transit) you will find a number of items I've altered with the addition of wire handrails, loads that can be taken out and inserted to appear as unloaded going one way and loaded the other...
 If you are a beginner you should be given a chance to express yourself in whichever way you see fit, whether by merely adding a coat of weathering paint or whatever.
 Skill levels are arrived at, gradually, and you will determine limits to aspire to, or to which you have time to achieve desired results.